2010s: Live-action TV

-A new era of family television and tween television existed in the 2010s, sitcoms of which were mainly spearheaded by Disney and Nickelodeon, but also appeared on cable channels such as ABC (The Middle and The Goldbergs for example) and on streaming services like Netflix.
-Shows such as Nickelodeon's iCarly and Victorious, and Disney's Girl Meets World were notable examples of popular shows among tween and youth throughout the 2010s.
+Dramas like Breaking Bad (2008–2013), The Walking Dead (2010–2022), Game of Thrones (2011–2019) and the Breaking Bad spin-off Better Call Saul (2015–2022) became some of the most popular American television series of all time.
 Stranger Things gained a massive following during the decade among teen and youth, and 2019's Stranger Things 3 gained even more recognition for the character of Robin Buckley, who was popularized online.

+Science fiction television gained a renewed sense of interest, thanks in part to Black Mirror was popularized on Netflix after being broadcast on British television.

-The short-lived 2018 version of Roseanne (a family sitcom on ABC) gained attention for the firing of its main star Roseanne Barr and her outbursts.
+A new era of family television and tween television existed in the 2010s, sitcoms of which were mainly spearheaded by Disney and Nickelodeon, but also appeared on cable channels such as ABC (The Middle on ABC for example) and on streaming services like Netflix.
+Nickelodeon and Disney Channel continued to dominate kids TV with many popular shows such as iCarly, Victorious, Big Time Rush, Good Luck Charlie, Jessie, Austin & Ally, Shake It Up, K.C.
+Undercover, Henry Danger, Girl Meets World, Andi Mack and Raven's Home along with PBS Kids' Odd Squad.
+The short-lived 2018 revival of Roseanne (a family sitcom on ABC) gained attention for the firing of its main star Roseanne Barr and her outbursts.

+Reality television

 Reality television grew an increased following during the decade.
-Kitchen Nightmares and Hotel Hell gained popularity on cable television, as well as getting millions of views on YouTube, making Gordon Ramsay famous.
+Kitchen Nightmares, Hell's Kitchen (UK), and Hotel Hell gained popularity on cable television, as well as getting millions of views on YouTube, making Gordon Ramsay a prominent celebrity chef.
 America's Got Talent drew in viewers when radio personality Howard Stern announced his joining of the show in late 2011, staying as host until 2015.
 Meanwhile, popular reality programming on ABC included What Would You Do?, Shark Tank and The Bachelor.
 Corinne Olympios also gained recognition on the 2017 season of The Bachelor for her behavior on set.
 American Idol remained popular into the beginning of the decade, as did The Voice.
 Impractical Jokers flourished throughout the 2010s, gaining exposure on YouTube and elsewhere.
 TMZ became a popular television show and news source in the 2010s on cable television and YouTube respectively.
 A genre of pawn shows emerged like Pawn Stars and Hardcore Pawn.

-Science fiction television gained a renewed sense of interest, thanks in part to Seth MacFarlane's The Orville and its second season which aired on Fox between 2017 and 2019, inspired by and parading the Star Trek franchise.
-Black Mirror and Westworld also gained a large following, and science nonfiction such as Cosmos: A Spacetime Odyssey joined the lineup on Fox.
+The Apprentice was a reality television show that starred media personality and businessman Donald Trump as host until 2015, at which time he resigned as host.
+Trump would use the success he gained on The Apprentice to run for President of the United States; which he was elected to in 2016.
+Additionally, programs such as The Celebrity Apprentice, Comedy Central's The Roast Of Donald Trump, and Donald Trump's November 2015 hosting of Saturday Night Live, would send the reality TV star and businessman into the spotlight to help win the U.S. presidency.
+Governor in the early 2010s and movie star Arnold Schwarzenegger took Trump's place on The Celebrity Apprentice.